 The first national credentialing agency was the National Council for Accreditation of Teacher Education (NCATE), which was founded in 1954.
 By 2016, NCATE was replaced by CAEP (pronounced "cape"), which stands for the Council for the Accreditation of Educator Preparation.
 In their mission, they state: "CAEP advances equity and excellence in educator preparation through evidencebased accreditation that assures quality and supports continuous improvement to strengthen P-12 student learning" (CAEP, 2020b, To receive CAEP accreditation, "Mission").
-EPPs have to demonstrate evidence of their success in five areas, or standards5: (1) content and pedagogical knowledge; (2) clinical partnerships and practice; (3) candidate quality, recruitment, and selectivity; (4) (5) provider program impact; and quality, continuous improvement, and capacity.
+EPPs have demonstrate evidence of their success in five areas, or standards5: (1) content and pedagogical knowledge; (2) clinical partnerships and practice; (3) candidate quality, recruitment, and selectivity; (4) program impact; and (5) provider quality, improvement, and capacity.
 When you enroll in an EPP with CAEP or state-level accreditation, you know you are in a high-quality program that has provided evidence of meeting rigorous standards to prepare teachers.